Find Certificated Location sites

 What facilities are common on CLs?

-All sites will have drinking water, chemical emptying and dry rubbish disposal.
+All campsites will have drinking water, chemical emptying and dry rubbish disposal.
 Over 80% of our CLs have electric hook-up, over 900 have some hardstanding pitches and toilets and approximately 540 sites have showers.

 When can I arrive/depart from a CL?

 Arrange with the CL owner when you expect to arrive.
-If you are delayed on route, inform the site by phoning ahead to avoid losing your pitch or deposit.
+If you are delayed on route, inform the campsite by phoning ahead to avoid losing your pitch or deposit.
 On arrival, present your membership card and the CL owner will show you where to pitch up.
 (A 3-metre radius around any part of your outfit needs to be followed for health and safety reasons.)
 You usually should leave by midday unless agreed otherwise with the CL owner.

 Who can stay on a CL?